 The Smugglers bar at Stocks Hotel has given Alex the chance to expand the collection that was previously filling up cupboards at home, and more enjoyably to share this passion with our friends and guests.

-We apologise if any of the whiskies listed here are not available but they are often bottles which Alex finds when travelling and as such they are not always easy to replace when finished.
+We apologise if any of the whiskies listed here are not available but they are often bottles which Alex, or his friends and family find when travelling and as such they are not always easy to replace when finished.
 Equally please ask if there are any other recent additions which have not yet made it onto this list.

 Aberlour Sherry Cask 12Y (Speyside)